rie1973/Alien-Invasion/README.md

 ## Lessons Learned

+I know, I know...another "school" project.
+Practice makes (nearly) perfect.
+The more I do it, the better I get at it.
+So here we are!

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

 This was my first time creating a game using Python.
-I am using this exercise to keep my Python progamming skills fresh, learn new concepts, read documentation, as well as honing my debugging skills.
+I am using this exercise to keep my Python progamming skills fresh, learn new concepts and technologies (VS Code), reading documentation, as well as honing my debugging skills.
 I am using Visual Studio Code for the first time with project.

-I know, I know...another "school" project.
-Practice makes (nearly) perfect.
-The more I do, the better I get at it.
-So here we are!